John Heinz National Wildlife Refuge at Tinicum: Climate

 John Heinz National Wildlife Refuge at Tinicum lies in the transition zone between the Temperate Continental climate to the north and the Humid subtropical climate to the south.
 According to the Trewartha climate classification system, the refuge has a Temperate Oceanic climate (Do) with hot summers (a), cool winters (k) and year-around precipitation.
 Doak climates are characterized by all months having an average mean temperature > 32.0 °F, four to seven months with an average mean temperature ≥ 50.0 °F, at least one month with an average mean temperature ≥ 72.0 °F and no significant precipitation difference between seasons.
 Although most summer days are moderately humid at John Heinz National Wildlife Refuge, episodes of heat and high humidity can occur with heat index values > 111 °F. Since 1981, the highest air temperature was 102.9 °F on 07/22/2011, and the highest average mean dew point was 77.3 °F on 07/15/1995.
 The average wettest month is July which corresponds with the annual peak in thunderstorm activity.
 Since 1981, the wettest calendar day was 6.58 inches (167 mm) on 08/27/2011.
 During the winter months, the plant hardiness zone is 7a with an average annual extreme minimum air temperature of 5.1 °F. Since 1981, the coldest air temperature was -5.8 °F on 01/22/1984.
 Episodes of extreme cold and wind can occur with wind chill values < -5 °F. Ice storms and large snowstorms depositing over 12 inches (30 cm) occur once every several years, particularly during nor'easters from December through February.

+Climate data for John Heinz National Wildlife Refuge at Tinicum Visitor Center.
+1981-2010 Averages (1981-2018 Records).